 For the record, I loved this old abstract IKEA painting, but it just didn’t fit anywhere in my house.
 Rather than give it away, I decided to reuse the canvas and paint over it.
 Let’s have a brief moment of silence for the painting that lived with me all through my 20s.

-Once you cover your canvas in the base paint layer all the way around the edges, you can wait for it to dry or use a blow dryer to dry it in a hurry.
-I went with the blow dryer.
+Once you cover your canvas in the base paint layer all the way around the edges, let it dry completely.

 Fill in the Mod Cat Bodies